 If supervision is required or the stills/footage is used for commercial purposes, a charge may be payable to the Department of Biodiversity, Conservation and Attractions.

 News of the day (television and print) and current affairs film crews are not required to pay a charge or obtain lawful authority.
 But in the interests of safety and courtesy to Department of Biodiversity, Conservation and Attractions staff, they should contact the local Department of Biodiversity, Conservation and Attractions office prior to filming.

 If you also want to film marine mammals, whale sharks and rare fauna, and/or to capture animals in order to film them, special wildlife licenses are required, unless the activity is being conducted in conjunction with a person who is already appropriately licensed.

-To apply for a lawful authority to conduct commercial filming or photography download the application form, fill it in and return the form (three pages) to The Licensing Officer.
+To apply for a lawful authority or licence to conduct commercial filming or photography download the application form, fill it in and return the completed form to The Licensing Officer.

 To assist us in the proper assessment of commercial film applications and to approve lawful authorities in reasonable time, Department of Biodiversity, Conservation and Attractions requests that all proposals be submitted at least six (6) weeks prior to the expected filming dates.
 Please be advised that incomplete applications or applications submitted less than six (6) weeks before expected filming dates may not be approved by the proposed filming dates.